Opportunities and support

-- Phase I of the project includes human ethics (Fort Garry) and is targeting an early 2021 launch.
+- Phase I of the project includes human ethics (Fort Garry) and is targeting a Spring 2021 launch.

 - Details of the project timeline including phase II (Animal Care) and phase III (Grants and Contracts) will be shared as the project progresses.